chris-short/rak8s/README.md

 * Ansible is awesome
 * Kubernetes is keen

+ARM is going to be the datacenter and home computing platform of the future.
+It makes a lot of sense to start getting used to working in its unique environment.

 Also, it's cheaper than a year of GKE.
 Plus, why not run Kubernetes in your home?

 # Prerequisites